-Twenty-one hours of which 9 hours must be from a single area
+Twenty-one hours required, of which nine hours must be from a single area.

 - Language (6 hours)

 - or other Asian language to intermediate level with approval of program coordinator.